viamrobotics/docs/docs/tutorials/configure/scuttlebot.md

 On the camera config panel, set the `video_path`.
 This is often "video0," you can see our [camera configuration tutorial](/components/camera/webcam) for more information on choosing the correct video path.

-Once you save the config, you'll be able to see your camera's stream in the **CONTROL** tab.
+Once you save the config, you'll be able to see your camera's stream in the **control** tab.

 ## On completion